zener90818/onnxruntime/docs/Reduced_Operator_Kernel_build.md

 If the types an operator implementation supports can be limited to a specific set of types, this is specified in a JSON string immediately after the operator name in the configuration file.

-**It is highly recommended that you first generate the configuration file using ORT format models with type reduction enabled in order to see which operators support type reduction and how the entry is defined for the individual operators.**
+**It is highly recommended that you first generate the configuration file using ORT format models with type reduction enabled in order to see which operators support type reduction, and how the entry is defined for the individual operators.**

 The required types are generally listed per input and/or output of the operator.
 The type information is in a map, with 'inputs' and 'outputs' keys.
 The value for 'inputs' or 'outputs' is a map between the index number of the input/output and the required list of types.